 In 2024, the Centers for Medicare & Medicaid Services (CMS) issued a final rule requiring states to establish or strengthen Beneficiary Advisory Councils (BACs) — groups of Medicaid members, families, and caregivers that provide input on a range of topics, including covered services, care coordination, eligibility, enrollment, and cultural competency.
 Over the past year, states have partnered with Medicaid members and community-based organizations (CBOs) to design and recruit BACs that reflect CMS’ vision for incorporating member perspectives into Medicaid program and policy decisions.

 Through the Building State Capacity for Community-Informed Policymaking Learning and Action Series, the Center for Health Care Strategies (CHCS) supported seven states in designing and implementing effective BACs, in partnership with CBOs.
-This webinar will share key lessons from the series, highlighting state experiences in developing BAC structures, recruitment strategies, charters and bylaws, and compensation policies.
-CHCS will lead a conversation with panelists from Maine and North Dakota — including state agency staff, a Medicaid member, and a CBO representative —who will share their insights from designing BACs and discuss their plans for sustaining and evolving member engagement over time.
+This webinar shared key lessons from the series, highlighting state experiences in developing BAC structures, recruitment strategies, charters and bylaws, and compensation policies.
+CHCS led a conversation with panelists from Maine and North Dakota — including state agency staff, a Medicaid member, and a CBO representative —who shared their insights from designing BACs and discussed their plans for sustaining and evolving member engagement over time.

 Agenda